mEyob/ds-challenge/README.md

 In general, the spending trend over the years has been growing.
 The spike in 2013 is the result of a few high-dollar spends whose actual purchase date backdates the creation date.

+Similarly, the purchase trend can be shown at a month-level, for example to check for seasonality.

 ### Which departments are spending the most money?

 The top 10 departments by spending are: